 This graduate certificate is part of a partnership with the New Hampshire LEND Program and the Seacoast Child Development Clinic.
 Accepted LEND trainees and others are eligible to apply for the Graduate Certificate for Leadership in Children’s Health and Disability from the University of New Hampshire (separate application process through the UNH Graduate School).
-The websites listed are for the New Hampshire LEND Program and the Seacoast Child Development Clinic.

 For more information on NH LEND - New Hampshire LEND Program